 Portland may be best known for its indie music, but with a wide variety of dance clubs, the city has a rhythm that'll get just about anyone moving.

 Historical architecture and nightlife options fill the blocks near the west end of the Burnside Bridge.

-For the full-blown dance club experience, CC Slaughters and Dirty Nightclub are always bustling on weekends and often feature energetic live DJs.
 If you prefer a more down-and-dirty, rock-and-roll vibe, swing by Dixie Tavern, where servers are known to dance on the bar and brave revelers are sometimes invited to join in.

 Dancing-averse night owls have plenty of options too: Check out the “all-request” dueling pianos at the Barrel Room or catch a cabaret performance courtesy of the legendary Darcelle XV and friends, who have been delighting audiences with nightly drag shows since 1967.

 When the inevitable late-night munchies strike, you’ll find several options near the Entertainment District.
 At Asian-influenced Portland City Grill, kung pao calamari and chili-ginger pork ribs are served until 1 a.m. on weekends.
 Queue up for your obligatory Voodoo Doughnut conveniently open 24 hours.